tnt0216/Interview/Masters-Code/README.md

 VERSION REQUIREMENTS:
 --------------------
 These scripts were written using Python 3.9.13.
+I have included the requirements.txt for additional information.

 NAVIGATING FOLDERS:
 -------------------